 To convert a decimal into a fraction, we need to first write the given decimal in the form of a fraction, by adding a denominator 1.
 Then we need to multiply both numerator and denominator with the multiples of 10, to remove decimal (.) from the given number.
 For example, 1.9 is a decimal number, then the equivalent fraction will be 19/10.
 We cannot simply 19/10 further.

-Decimal: In terms of computer, decimal numbers are the numbers which have base 10.
-But in Mathematics, a decimal number is a number which has a dot(.) or decimal point between the digits.
-Basically, decimals are nothing but the fractions with denominator as 10 or multiples of 10.
-For example, 3.2, 10.9, 55.1, 1.28, 9.234, etc are decimals.
+Decimal: In terms of a computer, decimal numbers are the numbers that have a base 10.
+But in Mathematics, a decimal number is a number that has a dot(.) or decimal point between the digits.
+Basically, decimals are nothing but fractions with denominators as 10 or multiples of 10.
+For example, 3.2, 10.9, 55.1, 1.28, 9.234, etc., are decimals.

 Fractions: Fraction is a part of a whole number.
 It is denoted as a ratio of two numbers a/b, where a and b are integers, also b≠0.
 The two numbers are called the numerator and denominator.
 For example, 1/2 is a part of 1, 3/5 is a part of 3, etc. We can perform all the arithmetic operations on fractions.
 There are three types of fractions, Proper, Improper and Mixed.

 Now let us learn the steps to convert the decimal into fractions.

 - First write the given decimal in the form of a ratio (p/q), where the denominator is equal to 1.